Refined Asymptotics for the Composition of Cyclic Urns: Explanation of the result and outline of the proof

-The proofs of Theorems \ref{thm1} and \ref{thm2} via Proposition \ref{prop1} indicate how the terms $\Re(n^{\omega^k}\Xi_k v_k)$ and the total fluctuation making up the normal limit occur, see also Figure 1: All eigenspaces with $\lambda_k>\frac{1}{2}$ (excluding the deterministic drift for $\lambda_k=1$) contribute two asymptotic components: First, there is the almost sure periodic component
+The proofs of Theorems \ref{thm1} and \ref{thm2} via Proposition \ref{prop1} indicate the role of the terms $\Re(n^{\omega^k}\Xi_k v_k)$ in the overall Gaussian fluctuation, see also Figure 1: All eigenspaces with $\lambda_k>\frac{1}{2}$ (excluding the deterministic drift for $\lambda_k=1$) contribute two asymptotic components: First, there is the almost sure periodic component

 of order $n^{\lambda_k}$ with a random periodic factor, periodic roughly in $\log n$.
 Second, there is a normal fluctuation (in distribution) of order $\sqrt{n}$.
-All eigenspaces with $\lambda_k<\frac{1}{2}$ have a contribution to the normal fluctuation of order $\sqrt{n}$ which is the visible order within these eigenspaces.
-For $6 \mid m$ there are eigenvalues with $\lambda_k=\frac{1}{2}$.
-Our calculations show that in these two eigenspaces there is a normal fluctuation of order $\sqrt{n \log n}$.
+All eigenspaces with $\lambda_k<\frac{1}{2}$ add a contribution of order $\sqrt{n}$ to the normal fluctuation which is the visible order within these eigenspaces.
+For $6 \mid m$, there are eigenvalues with $\lambda_k=\frac{1}{2}$ and the normal fluctuation is of order $\sqrt{n \log n}$ in the corresponding two eigenspaces.
 According to Proposition \ref{prop1} all these fluctuations within the eigenspaces are asymptotically independent, which explains the overall asymptotic normal fluctuation.
-Since this normal fluctuation is of order $\sqrt{n}$ and $\sqrt{n \log n}$ respectively all the almost sure periodic contributions from the eigenspaces with $\lambda_k>\frac{1}{2}$ are visible as well.\\
+Since this normal fluctuation is of order $\sqrt{n}$ and $\sqrt{n \log n}$, respectively, all the almost sure periodic contributions from the eigenspaces with $\lambda_k>\frac{1}{2}$ are visible as well.

 To prove Proposition \ref{prop1} we first derive moments and mixed moments in Section \ref{sec:31} needed for the normalization.
 In Section \ref{sec:33} a pointwise recursive equation for the complex random variables $\Xi_1,\ldots,\Xi_r$ is obtained together with a recurrence for the sequence $(R_n)_{n\ge 0}$ which extends to a recurrence for the residuals in (\ref{strong}) as well as to the residuals $Z_n$ of the projections of the $R_n$, see equation (\ref{rec_zn}) in Section \ref{sec:33}.
 Equation (\ref{rec_zn}) is then the starting point to show the convergence in Proposition \ref{prop1}.
 For this, a stochastic fixed-point argument in the context of the contraction method within the Zolotarev metric $\zeta_3$, see \cite{neru04} for general reference, is used.
-Then, we draw back to an approach to bound the Zolotarev distance and some estimates from \cite{ne14} where a related but simpler (univariate) problem was discussed.
+Then, we draw back to an approach to bound the Zolotarev distance and some estimates from \cite{ne14} where a related, but simpler, (univariate) problem was discussed.